Charles Brimmer: Career

-At age 19 Charles Brimmer was contracted to Camille Incardona's ABS (Always Better Sounds) Records, distributed by Cosimo Matassa's Dover Records.
+At age 16 Charles Brimmer was contracted to Camille Incardona's ABS (Always Better Sounds) Records, distributed by Cosimo Matassa's Dover Records.
 He worked with producer Wardell Quezergue on several recordings.
 "Wardell Quezergue was the arranger," said Brimmer.
 "He took me to Nola Records, which was his production company.
 He asked me to pick some songs to record."
 Brimmer had a minor local hit with "The Glide."
 He soon began to perform with David Battiste and the Gladiators around New Orleans.
 He earned enough to finance his studies at Southern University at New Orleans, graduating with a degree in accounting.
 "Music paid my way through college," Brimmer recalled.
 "During the breaks I’d be in the corner studying while the band partied."

 Brimmer was signed by producer Dave Bartholomew in 1969 to his Broadmoor Records label, which released "Black Is Beautiful" and "The Feeling Is In My Heart."
 The latter disc was a regional success, causing Brimmer's career to begin to take off.
 Brimmer decided to suspend his recording career after ABS Records and Broadmoor Records refused to record the album they had pledged when his singles sold the agreed upon amounts.

-In the early 1970s Brimmer was performing around New Orleans with Oliver and the Rockets soul revue.
+In the early 1970s Brimmer was performing around New Orleans with his own band "The Oneway Express" revue.
 "Senator (Jones) used to come around and watch me sing," said Brimmer.
 "He wanted me to cover an O.V.
 Wright tune—'Afflicted.'
 We cut it, but the side everybody went wild over was 'Your So Called Friends.'"
 The success of the single on Jones' Hep' Me Records caught the attention of the executives at Memphis' Hi Records.
 Hi wanted to lease the single, and record an album on Charles Brimmer.
 He was still under contract to ABS and Broadmoor, and those two companies wanted to produce the album for Hi.
 Hi was not interested in that arrangement and passed on the record.
 Brimmer then successfully got out of all contracts with the companies for which he had recorded.